freezefawn/pluralsurvivalguide/knowsystem.md

 ## Getting your system all on the same page

-This can be difficult!
-Ensuring that everyone you [WIP SECTION]
+This can be difficult, and goes in tandem with establishing rapport with your headmates.

-Further reading:
+## Further reading:

 Is That a New Guy or Am I Losing My Mind; or, A Beginner's Guide to Finding Headmates  https://draconicwizardworkshop.neocities.org/html/writings/camden/finding_headmates.pdf